jrbin/slate/source/includes/_payments.md

 ---------- | -----------
-id | int, database primary key amount | numeric, the amount paid paidDate | date time string, date of the required fee paid, in "DD/MM/YYYY hh:mm:ss" format renewal | [renewal object](#renewals_renewals), not null, should only contain id and uri, referring to driver's license
+id | int, database primary key amount | numeric, the amount paid paidDate | date time string, date of the required fee paid, in "DD/MM/YYYY hh:mm:ss" format, is NULL when payment is not made renewal | [renewal object](#renewals_renewals), not null, should only contain id and uri, referring to driver's license

 ## Get a payment